 Part of becoming an ‘individual’, (as opposed to merely existing), is learning how to arrange parts of the outer world around you in unison with your internal world.
-In recovery, learning how to cook and eat new foods has a huge role to play, for it helps you line up what goes in your body with your true hopes and beliefs.
+In recovery, learning how to cook and eat new foods has a huge role to play.
+It helps you line up what goes in your body with your true hopes and beliefs.

-No longer are you ignoring the calls of your physical self, but you take chances in tasting the new; and learning how to feel secure and trusting your brain, muscles and bones that know what to do with it.
+No longer ignoring the calls of your physical self, you take chances in tasting the new.
+Learning how to feel secure and trust your brain, muscles and bones follows.

 6. Food is communication